bcgov/ols-geocoder/address-data-pipeline.md

 In Integrate, we tie addresses to the road network and generate address ranges.

-In Validate, we geocode our Acceptance Test addresses against the integrated data.
+In Verify, we verify the quality of the integrated data by geocoding our Acceptance Test addresses.

 In Deploy,  if the validation was successful, we deploy the integrated data to a given geocoder environment.